Effects of turbulence in the Circumnuclear Disk: Introduction

 The long-term evolution of the CND is therefore the question before us.
 Are we seeing it soon after it has been created, and will it persist as a quasi-stable structure well into the future, or will it be dissipated by various forms of energetic activity at the Galactic center?
 An important factor to consider when addressing these questions is that the CND is subject to various sources of turbulence, which come from the active environment of the Galactic Center.
 These can be in the form of supernovae (e.g., \citealt{Mezger1989A&A...209..337M, Martin2012A&A...539A..29M}), outflows from the Nuclear Stellar Cluster (e.g., \citealt{Morris1996,Genzel2010RvMP...82.3121G}) and Sgr A*, and turbulence due to the CND's toroidal magnetic field, which has a strength on the order of a few milligauss (e.g., \citealt{Marshall+95, Bradford2005ApJ...623..866B,Hsieh2018ApJ...862..150H}).
 These perturbers may play a vital role in the CND's morphology.
 However, the general effect of turbulence driving on the disk's structural evolution is still largely uncertain.

 In this paper, we perform 3D smoothed particle hydrodynamic (SPH) simulations that include self-gravity and a turbulence driving method to investigate how different scales of turbulence affect the CND's dynamical evolution.
-Our aim is to determine whether turbulence can help us distinguish between the transient and non-transient ideas.
-This paper is organized as follows: In Section \ref{sec:numerical_methods} we describe the numerical code and methods.
-In Section \ref{sec:results} we describe our simulations results.
-Finally, we summarize our paper and present some insights behind our results in Section \ref{sec:discussion}, as well as compare our results with observations to determine whether there are any similar morphological features.
+Our aim is to determine whether turbulence can help us distinguish between the transient and non-transient hypotheses.
+This paper is organized as follows: In Section \ref{sec:numerical_methods} we describe the numerical code and methods employed.
+In Section \ref{sec:results} we present our simulation results.
+Finally, we summarize our paper and offer some insights spawned by our results in Section \ref{sec:discussion}, and compare our results with observations, noting the similar morphological features.